The purpose of the Institute of Portuguese and Lusophone World Studies at Rhode Island College is:

 Assistant Professor of Department of Modern Languages; Faculty Liaison, IPLWS

-Sílvia Oliveira has a Licenciatura from the University of Porto, Portugal in Modern Languages and Literatures; and a PhD from the University of California, Santa Barbara in Hispanic Languages and Literatures with a Dissertation on neo- and post-neorealist short story in Portugal in the 1960s.
-She is currently Assistant Professor of Portuguese Studies at Rhode Island College, where she directs the Portuguese Program and is Faculty Liaison to the Institute for Portuguese and Lusophone World Studies.
-She has published articles and presented on the Portuguese short story in the 1960s, Aesthetics and Politics of Portuguese and Brazilian Modernisms, Republicanism in Portuguese Literature, and contemporary trends in Portuguese Film and Literature.
-Further, she has an interest in Galician Studies, and has published and presented on contemporary Galician women poets.
+Sílvia Oliveira (PhD, University of California Santa Barbara) is currently Assistant Professor of Portuguese Studies at Rhode Island College, where she directs the Portuguese Studies Program and is Faculty liaison to the Institute for Portuguese and Lusophone World Studies.
+She has published and presented on the Portuguese short story of the 1960s, Neo- and Post-Neorealism in Portugal, Aesthetics and Politics in Portuguese and Brazilian Literature, and contemporary trends in Portuguese film and literature.
+Her current research interests include Portuguese-American literature and the pedagogy and politics of ethnic studies.

 Academic Advisory Council

 The Academic Advisory Council of the IPLWS serves as an interdisciplinary advisory body whose purpose is to provide input toward fulfilling the academic and scholarly objectives of the Institute's mission.

 Associate Professor, Department of Communication

 Director, American Democracy Project, Rhode Island college